BasicallyWiz/MinecraftGoblinSite/README.md

-#UMG (Formerly ZMS)
+# UGS (Formerly ZMS)
-Repo for the website of the Zombie Minecraft server, that we haven't actually got a name for yet.
+Repo for the website of the minecraf

 ## First Steps
 <details open>